 This economic power allowed the nobles to invest in architecture and art.
 A similar social change may have occurred in various parts of Italy and Europe to set the tone for the Renaissance.

 Other scholars also reason that before the Medici family arrived in Florence, the city was already an established cultural and artistic center.
-The reason that pure lack staged Florence as the center of Renaissance.
-These scholars argue that Florence was home to many influential men like Sandro Botticelli, Leonardo da Vinci, and Michelangelo Buonarroti, to mention a few, that grew their artistry and works in the city.
+The reason that pure lack staged Florence as the center of the Renaissance.
+These scholars argue that Florence was home to many influential men like Sandro Botticelli, Leonardo da Vinci, and Michelangelo Buonarroti, to mention a few, who grew their artistry and works in the city.

-4 – The advent of Humanism and the Renaissance time period
+4 – The Advent of Humanism and the Renaissance Time Period

 venice italy italian art